 Regardless of the regulatory pathway selected for an ADC product, characterization, comparability, release testing and stability assessments are required.
 Given the inherent complexity and heterogeneity of the mAb component, combined with the added variability introduced by the distribution of drug linked forms, a range of complex analytical approaches are deployed by our teams with an emphasis on mass spectrometry and chromatography methods as part of strategic packages pertinent to your actual need and phase of development supporting identity confirmation, characterization, comparability, purity, release testing and stability studies.

-To confirm ADC identity, our testing programs include a focus on binding assays, charge determination, peptide mapping and sequencing.
+To confirm identity, our ADC analysis programs include a focus on binding assays, charge determination, peptide mapping and sequencing.

 We determine ADC product purity by applying a range analytical approaches which include SDS-PAGE/capillary gel electrophoresis, size-exclusion chromatography and other charge-variant assays.
 To build an impurity profile, a suite of chromatographic methods are deployed.